skydoves/Bundler/README.md

 }
 ```
 ### StartActivity
-We can start activities using the `intent` expression like below.
+We can start activities using the `intentOf` expression like below.
 ```kotlin
 intentOf<SecondActivity>() {
     putExtra("id" to userInfo.id)